GoPro: Corporate actions

+Marketing strategy

+GoPro's marketing strategy relies heavily on user-generated content (UGC).
+The company encourages customers to capture and share photos and videos taken with GoPro cameras on social media platforms such as YouTube, Instagram, and TikTok.
+GoPro frequently features these videos on its official channels and organizes initiatives such as the GoPro Awards and the Million Dollar Challenge, which reward users for submitting high-quality content created with GoPro devices.
+This strategy allows the company to promote its products through authentic experiences shared by users rather than relying primarily on traditional advertising.

+GoPro has heavily invested in retail advocacy and education programs as a core component of its growth strategy.
+GoPro developed a custom retail training program with the support of YourBrandLive, ExpertVoice, and Mosaic.
+The program used online and offline training programs to help inspire and educate retail staff in an attempt to increase sell through velocity and protect market share.
+The initiative was covered by Transworld Business in 2013 as an example of how brands could use advocacy programs to drive retail performance and build loyalty across mass, CE, and specialty retailers around the world.

+"GoPro has used user-generated content as a core part of its marketing strategy, encouraging customers to submit footage captured with its cameras for use in promotional campaigns."

 2014 IPO (stock launch)

 On February 7, 2014, GoPro submitted a confidential filing for an initial public offering (IPO) with the Securities and Exchange Commission (SEC).

 On May 19, 2014, GoPro filed its Form S-1 with the SEC without specifying the number of shares or their price.
 The company stated that they hoped to raise at least $100 million through the sale of shares, using the money to pay off debt in full ($111 million as of March 31, 2014) and "to acquire or invest in complementary businesses, technologies or assets".
 They said that they planned to list on the NASDAQ stock exchange using the symbol 'GPRO.'

 The expected price range was $21 to $24 a share; on June 25, 2014, GoPro sold 17.8 million shares to initial investors at $24 per share (totaling $427.2M).
 At the IPO price the company was valued at $2.95 billion.

 One reason for GoPro's decision to go public was the perceived potential to become a media company to generate additional revenue from the content its cameras created, but this vision did not materialize.

+In August 2026, the American YouTuber Mark Fischbach, known online as Markiplier, acquired an 8.5% stake in GoPro, becoming its largest outside shareholder.
+An avid user of GoPros, Fischbach is not a professional investor but said that he wanted the company to succeed.